php-tuf/php-tuf/README.md

 The PHP-TUF client is designed to provide TUF verification to PHP applications for target signatures.

 - Minimum required PHP version: 7.2
-- Requires ext-sodium and ext-json
+- Requires `ext-json`
+- The `paragonie/sodium_compat` dependency provides a polyfill for the Sodium cryptography library; however, installing `ext-sodium` is recommended for better performance and security.

 ## Running the tests
 1. Ensure you have all required dependencies by running `composer install`.